-- Low Maintenance — Fiberglass is a composite material that is resistant to fading, cracking, and chipping.
-Compared to both steel and wood, a fiberglass exterior door will require the least amount of maintenance, because it doesn’t have to be restained or repainted regularly.
+- Low maintenance — Fiberglass is a composite material that is resistant to fading, cracking, and chipping.
+Compared to both steel and wood, a fiberglass exterior door will require the least amount of maintenance, because it doesn’t have to be re-stained or repainted regularly.

-- Energy Efficiency — Fiberglass doors were designed with energy efficiency in mind.
+- Energy-efficient — Fiberglass doors were designed with energy efficiency in mind.
 While you can customize nearly any fiberglass exterior door to have more or less insulation, all fiberglass doors are manufactured with a thick layer of insulating foam in the center.
 This makes fiberglass exterior doors perfect for homes that experience extreme weather conditions.

-- Customizability — Because fiberglass doors are manufactured from a composite material, they offer you a vast range of options when it comes to shape and finish.
+- Customizable — Because fiberglass doors are manufactured from a composite material, they offer a vast range of options when it comes to shape and finish.
 You can order custom fiberglass doors to easily fit any entryway, and you can choose from traditional flat finishes or opt for a finish that mimics the look of wood with a fine grain and a stained finish.

-- Cost — In general, fiberglass doors tend to cost a bit less than wood doors, and a bit more than steel doors, putting them right in the middle of the three options.
+- Reasonable Cost — In general, fiberglass doors tend to cost a bit less than wood doors, and a bit more than steel doors, putting them right in the middle of the three options.
 Fiberglass doors also don’t require regular maintenance, so many homeowners find they recoup the upfront cost of a fiberglass door throughout its lifespan, both in saved energy and maintenance costs.

-- Aesthetic — If you love the appearance of true natural wood, a fiberglass door may not quite meet your standards.
+- Appearance — If you love the appearance of true natural wood, a fiberglass door may not quite meet your standards.
 While fiberglass doors are designed to mimic the appearance of wood, they are still fiberglass.
 Some homeowners find that fiberglass doors just don’t have the same look and feel as genuine wood.

 Wood Exterior Doors

-- Character & Style — Wood is undoubtedly the go-to material if you’re trying to achieve a high-end, architecturally unique entryway.
+- Character & style — Wood is undoubtedly the go-to material if you’re trying to achieve a high-end, architecturally unique entryway.
 Though some fiberglass doors can be made to look like wood, you won’t get true character from anything but a real wood door.